alikariminik/MyGov-Milestone-Project-3/README.md

         * No major issues in JS files.
 * Python
     *   [Python Validator] Pycodestyle in GitPod
-        * No issues issues in python files.
+        * No issues in python files.

 ### Responsiveness